If youâre researching spiritual life coach certification and wondering whether you need an ICF-accredited program, this article gives you the facts.

 Do I need to be religious to be a spiritual life coach?
 No. Spiritual coaching is about helping clients connect to their sense of purpose and inner wisdom, not promoting any specific faith.

 How do I start?
-Begin with your own inner work, find a mentor or program that develops depth (not just paperwork), and start building your practice one aligned step at a time.
+Begin with your own inner work, find a mentor or program that develops real depth (not just techniques), and start building your practice one aligned step at a time.

 About Awakened Academy